situmtech/situm-android-getting-started/README.md

 ### <a name="configureproject"></a> Step 1: Configure our SDK in your Android project

 First of all, you must configure Situm SDK in your Android project.
-This has been already done for you in the sample application, but nonetheless we will walk you to the process.
+This has been already done for you in the sample application, but nonetheless we will walk you through the process.

 * Add the next line to the project *build.gradle* in the *repositories* section of *allprojects* to add our maven repository to the project: